ThanoozN/ThanoozN/README.md

 - 👀 I’m interested in Puzzles,Math
 - 🌱 I’m currently learning Game Theory
 - 💞️ I’m looking to collaborate on Javascript(,Angular, React) libraries
-- 📫 How to reach me mail: thanooznichanametla@gmail.com
+- 📫 How to reach me- mail: thanooznichanametla@gmail.com

 <!---
 ThanoozN/ThanoozN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.